-- 30.01 Article 48 of the Constitution states, "Women in the People's Republic of China enjoy equal rights with men in all spheres of life, political, economic, cultural, and social, including family life."
+- 26.01 Article 48 of the Constitution states, "Women in the People's Republic of China enjoy equal rights with men in all spheres of life, political, economic, cultural, and social, including family life."
 [1a] (The Constitution) Women's rights are also protected by the Law on the Protection for Women's Rights and Interests, effective as of 1 October 1992.
-[5f] However, as noted by the USSD Report 2005, "... women frequently encountered serious obstacles to the enforcement of laws...
-Some observers noted that the agencies tasked with protecting women's rights tended to focus on maternity-related benefits and wrongful termination during maternity leave rather than on sex discrimination, violence against women, and sexual harassment.
-Women's rights advocates indicated that in rural areas, women often forfeited land and property rights to their husbands after marriage and in divorce."
-[2e] (Section 5) - 30.02 As reported by the United Nations Inter-Agency Project (UNIAP) on Human Trafficking in the Greater Mekong Sub-Region on their country page for China (accessed 16 March 2006):
+[5f] However, as noted by the US State Department (USSD) Report 2006, published on 6 March 2007, "... women frequently encountered serious obstacles to the enforcement of laws...
+Some observers noted the agencies tasked with protecting women's rights tended to focus on maternity-related benefits and wrongful termination during maternity leave rather than on sex discrimination, violence against women, and sexual harassment.
+Women's rights advocates indicated that in rural areas, women often forfeited land and property rights to their husbands in divorce proceedings."
+[2e] (Section 5) - 26.02 As reported by the United Nations Inter-Agency Project (UNIAP) on Human Trafficking in the Greater Mekong Sub-Region on its country page for China (accessed 16 March 2006):

 "The National Working Committee on Children and Women under the State Council (NWCCW) was founded in February 1990.
-It is responsible for coordinating and promoting relevant government departments to implement law, regulation and policy-related measures concerning women and children....
+It is responsible for coordinating and promoting relevant government departments to implement law, regulation and policy-related measures concerning women and children...
 The responsibility of providing legal aid has been assigned to the Ministry of Justice and the All-China Women's Federation (ACWF).
 The main focus of meetings by the standing committee of NWCCW is to gather working reports on preventing and combating the trafficking of children and women from these assigned ministries/committees and work out solutions for action."
 [27a] (Prevention and Protection, Establishing the Mechanism of Multi-Agency Collaboration)

-(See also section 33: Trafficking)
+(See also section 29: Trafficking)